gentrace/gentrace-python/examples/auto_trace/README.md

 - Child spans do NOT include the pipeline_id attribute
 - This allows the Gentrace backend to associate the entire trace tree with the pipeline
 - All spans in the trace are connected via the same `traceId`

+### Mixing Auto-Tracing with Manual Tracing

+The example demonstrates that manual tracing decorators can be used within auto-traced code:
+- Functions marked with `@no_auto_trace` are excluded from automatic tracing
+- The `@traced` decorator can be used within auto-traced code for fine-grained control
+- Manual traces can add custom attributes and names
+- Both auto-traced and manually traced spans maintain proper parent-child relationships
+- This allows selective manual instrumentation while maintaining automatic tracing for the rest of the code

 ### OpenTelemetry Configuration